openstack/security-doc/security-guide/source/introduction/introduction-to-openstack.rst

 Networking
 ----------

-The OpenStack Networking service (neutron, previously called quantum) provides various networking services to cloud users (tenants) such as IP address management, DNS, DHCP, load balancing, and security groups (network access rules, like firewall policies).
+The OpenStack :term:`Networking` service (neutron, previously called quantum) provides various networking services to cloud users (tenants) such as IP address management, DNS, DHCP, load balancing, and security groups (network access rules, like firewall policies).
 It provides a framework for software defined networking (SDN) that allows for pluggable integration with various networking solutions.

 OpenStack Networking allows cloud tenants to manage their guest network configurations.
 Security concerns with the networking service include network